Mariners vs. Nationals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 24 doubles, two triples, 10 home runs, 26 walks and 36 RBI (72 total hits).
-He has swiped two bases.
+- Jeimer Candelario has 73 hits with 24 doubles, two triples, 10 home runs and 26 walks.
+He has driven in 36 runs with two stolen bases.

-- Candelario takes a three-game streak with at least one hit into this contest.
-During his last five outings he is hitting .333 with three doubles, two home runs, two walks and six RBI.
+- Candelario has picked up a hit in four games in a row.
+In his last five games he is hitting .316 with two doubles, two home runs, two walks and four RBI.

 Candelario Recent Games